 How many can they remember?

-Now read the words again, but after each one, ask your young person to repeat it back to you.
-Once you have read them all, ask them how many they can recall now.
+Now read the words again, but after each one ask your child to repeat it back to you.
+Once you’ve read them all, ask them how many they can remember now.
 Can they think of other ways that the information would be easier to recall?
-E.g. writing things down, asking you to repeat some or speak more slowly.
+For example asking you to speak more slowly, writing things down, or asking you to repeat some of them.

-Explain that communication is a two-way process – a clear style of speaking/presenting can make the listening/understanding much easier for the other person.
+This helps to show them that communication is a two-way process – a clear style of speaking and presenting can make listening and understanding much easier for the other person.

-Watch the ‘Sophie takes the communication challenge’ film below, which shows how someone working on a market stall uses her communication skills to deal with different customers.
+Watch the communication challenge film below, which shows someone working as a Barista using her communication skills to deal with different customers.